 Our China attorneys get desperate calls and emails from U.S. and EU retailers who have unknowingly put themselves in this “no business terms” trap, but our phones ring off the hook with these from October to December.
 And usually all we can tell them is to do it right the next time (all while wondering if they will have a next time).

 This business terms issue must be resolved for every manufacturing contract.
 It extends to other issues too.
 For example, say your contract provides for your Chinese manufacturer to provide a certain type of packaging which is included in the price of the product.
 The manufacturer decides to make a change.
 Under Option Two, the Chinese manufacturer simply rejects the purchase order and negotiates for a change.
 The original provision was an illusion since the manufacturer was not obligated to perform.

-For more on what you should do to protect yourself when manufacturing in China, check out Having Your Product Made In China: The Basics on Protecting It and You.
+For more on what you should do to protect yourself when manufacturing in China, check out Having Your Product Made In China?
+Here’s How to Protect Your Product and You.